Australian journalist held in China writes 'love letter' home

 There is public pressure on his government to secure Cheng's release.

-"Lei being released and back home with her children would greatly improve the atmospherics with regard to the bilateral relationship, from an Australian and international perspective... at a time where both countries are making efforts to improve relations," Cheng's partner Nick Coyle told Reuters.
+Cheng's partner Nick Coyle told Reuters: "Lei being released and back home with her children would greatly improve the atmospherics with regard to the bilateral relationship, from an Australian and international perspective ... at a time where both countries are making efforts to improve relations".

 Coyle was chairman of the China-Australia Business Council for nine years until he left Beijing in 2022.